Porta Nuova District – Milan, Italy

 • Visit at night for colorful lights and reflections

-• Combine this stop with nearby Corso Como for shopping and cafés
+• Combine with Corso Como for cafés and shopping

 Common Complaints